infinitered/ignite-cookbook/CONTRIBUTING.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) - see the [LICENSE](./LICENSE.md) file for details.
+This project is licensed under the MIT - see the [LICENSE](./LICENSE.md) file for details.

-By contributing to this project, you agree that your contributions will be licensed under the same Creative Commons license.
+Any contributions you make to this project will be made under the Creative Commons Attribution 4.0 International (CC BY 4.0) license: https://creativecommons.org/licenses/by/4.0/